How to Clean Minor Wounds and Prevent Infection

 Wound infections and how to prevent them

 An infection, whether in a wound or within the body, is an invasion by harmful microorganisms.
-Basically you have two types of infection - localised and systemic.
+Basically you have two types of infection: localised and systemic.
 When you cut your finger and it becomes infected this is a localised infection.
-If the microorganisms from this cut penetrate deeper and enter into the blood stream then this could turn into systemic infection and may lead to vital organs being affected.
-At all costs you want to prevent any localised infection spreading into the body where the damage could be serious.
+If the microorganisms from this cut penetrate deeper and enter into the blood stream, then this could turn into systemic infection and may lead to vital organs being affected.
+At all costs you want to prevent any localised infection from spreading into the body where the damage could be serious.
 The most common way to get a local infection is through open wounds.
 There are various kinds of wound, so have a look at the table below to see the most familiar categories.

 Types of wounds that can become infected

 a cut type wound from example a knife, glass or any other sharp object.
 These types of wound can be narrow or deep; straight, ragged or irregular depending on how the injury happened.

 a scraping kind of wound often received after a fall or shearing force.
 These wounds can be very painful as often not only the top layer of skin is removed but underlying tissue as well.